NYPL/born-digital-docs/docs/glossary.md

 **Bags-** Digital materials organized according to the BagIt File Packaging Format developed by the Library of Congress to check the stability of contents within it.
 A bag includes a bag declaration text file, a text-file manifest listing the files in the payload, and a payload directory with the digital content.
 Once a bag is created, its contents can be verified after every transfer to ensure successful completion of the transfer.

 **Born digital-** Materials that originate in digital form in a computer environment.
-For audio and movingbundle _2.1.4_ installbundle _2.1.4_ installbundle _2.1.4_ install image, this means materials that are transferred as files directly from the recording device to a computer.
+For audio and moving image, this means materials that are transferred as files directly from the recording device to a computer.

 **JSON (Javascript Object Notation)-** Open standard file format and data interchange format that uses human readable text to store and transmit data objects.
 In this workflow, NYPL transforms submitted spreadsheets of metadata into JSON documents.